CruGlobal/propensities-recommendations-challenge/readme.md

 ## How to use this repo
  * Supporting documentation is primarily stored as Python Notebooks.
- * All your work should be saved in the 'Participant Folder' under a unique folder with your name ('first_last', i.e. 'wes_brooks') - see the folder for an example.
+ * All your work should be saved in the 'Participant Folder' in the git repo or in the google drive under a unique folder with your name ('first_last', i.e. 'wes_brooks') - see the folder for an example.
+ * If you're writing code, commit your code to your folder in the 'Participant Folder' in the github repo.
+ * Publish any final findings/demonstrations/documentation to the 'Outcomes' folder.